Arshu/AssembleWebApps/README.md

     The Runtime will search the wwwroot folder and auto replace the mustache definition with the actual html component recursively.
 Reorganizing the Html Components has no impact to composition.

-2. Abstraction for Url Context defined into AppSites and AppViews Folders

-    Pages Components can be grouped into a AppSites Directory under Root Directory and Views/ViewsDefer Directory under AppSites Directory.

-    Url to access a page is https://Domain/AppSite/AppView

-    Standalone Components can be grouped under a Common/Component folder under Respective AppSite Directory.

 3. Abstraction for Composing where the Parent Component is composed from Child Components based on Context

     When Context is https://Gluuie.com/Index/Main vs https://Gluuie.com/Index/About